veryaustin/build-a-tron/README.md

     * [Video2GIF] for converting video to the most important file format for social..GIF!
     * [The Unarchiver] for unzipping a variety of formats
     * [Pocket] for saving articles for reading later
-    * [TweetDeck] for keeping a close eye on the Twitterverse
+    * [Tweetbot] for keeping a close eye on the Twitterverse
-    * [Twitter] for a simpler view of the Twitterverse
     * [WiFi Explorer] for seeing all the WiFi in the area
     * [Byword] for simple clean Markdown editing
     * [Pages] for making pretty "Word" documents